tomas-fryza/avr-course/Labs/06-lcd/README.md

    * Table with LCD signals,
    * ASCII values.

-2. Stopwatch.
+2. HD44780 communication.
 Submit:
+   * Picture of time signals between ATmega328P and HD44780 when transmitting `DE2` data.

+3. Stopwatch.
+Submit:
    * Listing of `TIMER2_OVF_vect` interrupt routine with complete stopwatch code (`minutes:seconds.tenths`) and square value computation,
    * Screenshot of SimulIDE circuit when "Power Circuit" is applied.

-3. Progress bar.
+4. Progress bar.
 Submit:
    * Listing of `TIMER0_OVF_vect` interrupt routine with a progress bar at least inside one position on the display,
    * Screenshot of SimulIDE circuit when "Power Circuit" is applied.